This post may contain affiliate or sponsored links. Please read our disclosure policy.

 While writing our cookbook, From Freezer to Cooker, we methodically tested chicken recipes by taking the internal temperature with our trusted meat thermometer at different points during the cooking time.
 We discovered that Instant Pot Freezer Meals have a mind of their own.
 This is why we provided a range of 17-22 minutes instead of a hard and fast number.

-Tip 4: Use Our FREE Instant Pot Cooking Times Chart!
+Use our FREE Instant Pot Cooking Times Chart

 Want More Freezer Meals for the Instant Pot?

 We’ve got you covered.
 Hop over to this post highlighting 20+ Best of the Best Freezer Meals for the Instant Pot.
 It includes freezer meal instructions for EVERY recipe plus tons of pro tips and tricks we’ve learned over the years.